 Characteristics of the exploratories

 All three exploratories are partly located in large protected areas.
-Only there are hardly or unused forest and grassland areas found in sufficient numbers to be able to systematically investigate the influence of different land use intensities on biodiversity.
-All three regions show the same typical land use intensities for grassland and forests in Germany, ranging from barely managed grassland and unmanaged beech forests to highly fertilized and intensively managed meadows and pastures and intensively managed forests.
+Only there are hardly or unused forest and grassland areas found in sufficient numbers to be able to systematically analyse the influence of different land use intensities on biodiversity.
+All three regions show the same typical land use intensities for grassland and forests in Germany, ranging from barely managed grassland and unmanaged beech forests to highly fertilised and intensively managed meadows and pastures and intensively managed forests.
 They thus representatively map the land use gradient of Germany, an important prerequisite for our studies.
-Besides this central commonality, the three exploratories differ in terms of geology, vegetation and climate and thus cover different natural areas of Germany.
+Besides this central commonality, the three exploratories differ in terms of geology, vegetation and climate, and thereby covering different natural areas of Germany.

 Our study sites (plots)